- Department of Music

 - SOLO OR ETUDE(S) OF YOUR CHOICE

-Prepare approximately two minutes of unaccompanied material that demonstrates your technical and expressive abilities.
+Prepare approximately three minutes of unaccompanied material that demonstrates your technical and expressive abilities.
 This could include excerpts from a concerto or solo work from the standard repertory of your instrument, exercises from an etude book, orchestral excerpts, or a combination of all three.

 - MAJOR and CHROMATIC SCALES